wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.0.10 is intermediate release leading to 3.1.0, see release notes.
-WP-Members 3.0.0 is a major version release.
-Please review the changelog: http://rkt.bz/v30
+WP-Members 3.1.0 is a major verion release, please review the changelog.

 == Screenshots ==